ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/container-resources.md

 {: #observability-logging}

 Create, update, or delete a logging instance.
-This resource creates a logging configuration for your cluster to automatically collect pod logs and send them to {{site.data.keyword.loganalysislong_notm}.
+This resource creates a logging configuration for your cluster to automatically collect pod logs and send them to {{site.data.keyword.loganalysislong_notm}}.
 For more information, about Observability plug-in, see [managing  Observability logging commands](/docs/containers?topic=containers-observability_cli).
 {: shortdesc}

 ### Sample Terraform code